shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at the [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University, where I focus on natural language processing (NLP) and human-centred AI.
+I am a first-year PhD student at the [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University, where I focus on natural language processing (NLP) and human-centered AI.
 My research interests include ethics, privacy, and fairness in AI systems.

+My research projects include [PrivaSeer](https://privaseer.ist.psu.edu), a privacy policy analysis project aimed at making privacy policies more accessible and understandable.
+I have also worked on mitigating social bias in semi-supervised text classification during my time at the University of Ottawa.

+<span style="color: red;">🚨 I am currently leaving the PrivaSeer project at the end of summer and looking for a new lab to pursue projects related to generative AI. 🚨</span>

 ### Key Research & Academic Experience
 - **Penn State**: PrivaSeer - Analyzing and improving the accessibility of privacy policies.